tskorte/go-rabbitmq/README.md

 # go-rabbitmq

-Consists of a consumer and a producer.
+### Consists of a consumer and a producer.

-Start by installing RabbitMQ (https://www.rabbitmq.com/download.html)
+Requires a running RabbitMQ instance (https://www.rabbitmq.com/download.html)

-Clone the repo to your `$GOPATH/src`
+1. Clone the repo to your `$GOPATH/src`

-Run `go install go-rabbitmq/cmd/consumerClient`
+2. Run `go install go-rabbitmq/cmd/consumerClient`

-Run `go install go-rabbitmq/cmd/producerClient`
+3. Run `go install go-rabbitmq/cmd/producerClient`

-Run `$GOPATH/bin/consumerClient` to start the consumer
+4. Run `$GOPATH/bin/consumerClient` to start the consumer

-Run `$GOPATH/bin/producerClient` to produce a message
+5. Run `$GOPATH/bin/producerClient` to produce a message